metamath/lamp-guide/docs/11/index.md

 icon <img width="16" height="16" src="down.svg" alt="down"> (down)
 to move them down.

-> Left-click on checkbox next to
+> Click on the checkbox next to
 > `|- ( 3 + 1 ) = ( ( 2 + 1 ) + 1 )`
-> and press the
+> and then click the
 > icon <img width="16" height="16" src="up.svg" alt="up"> (up) -
 > the step will move up.
-> Press the
+> Click on the
 > icon <img width="16" height="16" src="up.svg" alt="up"> (down)
 > to move it back.